grantcolley/blazor-solution-setup/README.md

 * [Core Class Library](#core-class-library)

 ### 1. Core Class Library
 First up we create a class library for core classes that will be shared across all projects.
+How we use these will become apparent later.

 1.1.
 Create a Class Library called [AppCore](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/AppCore)